 Access and correction

-Patients may have access to the information held about them and, if the information is incorrect, amended information will be added to the records.
-Patients who wish to examine the information held about them should notify personalEYES, who will arrange for them to have access. personalEYES will assist the patient in interpreting the information in the record, and will explain any technical terms, abbreviations and jargon.
+Patients may have access to the information held about them and, if the information is incorrect, the amended information will be added to the records.
+Patients who wish to examine the information held about them should notify personalEYES, who will arrange for them to have access. personalEYES will assist the patient in interpreting the information in the record and will explain any technical terms, abbreviations and jargon.
 If the patient believes that any factual information in the record is incorrect, the patient may ask personalEYES to correct it.
 Such corrections will be noted on the record, along with information such as when the alteration was made, who made it, and the reasons for the alteration.
 If there is a disagreement about whether the information is accurate, and this disagreement cannot be resolved, the patient may request that the disagreement be noted on the record, along with what they believe to be accurate information. personalEYES will prepare a summary of the information held about the patient for any patient who requests it.
 A reasonable fee may be charged for preparing the report.
-Under some circumstances personalEYES may refuse to provide access to the information held about a patient.
+Under some circumstances, personalEYES may refuse to provide access to the information held about a patient.
 This will only occur where releasing the information would pose a serious threat to the health of the patient or another person, would unreasonably impact on the privacy of another person, would interfere in legal investigations or other proceedings, or would otherwise be illegal.
 The physical record and the intellectual property contained in it remain the property of personalEYES at all times.

 personalEYES will only use an identifier that has been assigned by a Commonwealth agency (such as Medicare number or Veterans’ Affairs number) for the purpose for which it has been assigned.
 Such identifiers will not be used for the Practice’s own internal purposes.
 The patient’s Medicare number will only be used for the purpose of claiming Medicare benefits.

 Patients may request anonymity if they so desire, however they should be aware that this may lead to them receiving a lower standard of care, due to difficulty in accessing information about their previous condition.
-Anonymity may also prevent them claiming Medicare benefits.
+Anonymity may also prevent them from claiming Medicare benefits.

 Trans-border data flow